desktop 🠖 tutorials

 What is Architect?

 Architect is a desktop application which runs on Windows, macOS, and Linux operating systems.
 The purpose of Architect is to provide a simple means for researchers to build Network Canvas interview protocols, without needing extensive technical knowledge.
 It aims to provide a visual and intuitive user interface, so that you can focus on the content of your interviews.
-You don’t need to run Architect on the computer that you use to run Interviewer or Server, but you can if you wish.
+You don't need to run Architect on the computer that you use to run Interviewer or Fresco, but you can if you wish.

 Opening Architect